Type of Activity: Project Grant

 Why do we think this project is important?

 Peaceful protest is a quintessential exercise of the freedoms guaranteed by the First Amendment.
 Throughout American history, protest has been a key strategy to hold the government accountable to the people and to advance democracy.
 In recent years, state and federal threats to peaceful protest have mounted, including legislation ranging from significantly increased civil fines for protestors and increased criminal penalties for specific forms of protest.
-2020 specifically saw increased protest mobilization, which led to new attacks on the right to protest.

 How is Democracy Fund Voice supporting Proteus Action League?